hphelion/documentation/mc.dashboard.md

 <img src="media/servers-main.jpg" width="580" alt="" />

 For additional information about the compute functions available through the MC, surf on over to the [MC compute page](/mc/compute).
-For an overview of HP Helion Cloud's compute features, please see the [HP Helion Cloud compute overview](/compute) page.
+For an overview of HP Helion Public Cloud's compute features, please see the [HP Helion Public Cloud compute overview](/compute) page.

 <!-- ##Object storage pane## {#object-storage}